UbiquityRobotics/learn/quick_start/connecting.md

 #### The Network

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
 This provides its own network to which you can connect your workstation.
-The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination the password to connect is `robotseverywhere`.
+The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`.

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
-Thus the VM will see whatever network your host system is connected to.
+Thus, the VM will see whatever network your host system is connected to.
 If your workstation is running, shut it down, and shut down the VirtualBox program.
 Connect your host system to the `ubiquityrobotXXXX network`.
 Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.

 #### Connecting a Linux Workstation